xStarbound/xStarbound/doc/cosmetics.md

 **Layering order:** When rendering humanoids and armour underlays and overlays, the following rendering order applies, from back to front:

 1. Back armour → back armour overlays (back to front) → back cosmetic → back cosmetic overlays (back to front).
+2. xStarbound/OpenStarbound back cosmetics in the extended slots, in numerical slot order from lowest to highest (left to right, legs → chest → head → back order on xStarbound's wardrobe window, or left to right, bottom to top on OpenStarbound's inventory screen[^1]).
-2. Back arm. `"bodyDirectives"` are applied, then arm frame override directives (split from the frame override itself) are applied.
+3. Back arm. `"bodyDirectives"` are applied, then arm frame override directives (split from the frame override itself) are applied.
 If the arm frame override directives begin with `??` (two question marks), the vanilla behaviour — arm frame override directives _before_ `"bodyDirectives"` — is restored.[^2]
+4. Chest armour back sleeves → chest armour overlay back sleeves (back to front).
+5. xStarbound/OpenStarbound chest cosmetic back sleeves for items in the first four extended slots, in numerical slot order from lowest to highest (left to right, legs row on xStarbound's wardrobe window, or left to right, bottom row on OpenStarbound's inventory screen[^1]).
-3. Chest armour back sleeves → chest armour overlay back sleeves (back to front) → chest cosmetic back sleeves → chest cosmetic overlay back sleeves (back to front).
+6. Chest cosmetic back sleeves → chest cosmetic overlay back sleeves (back to front).
-4. OpenStarbound chest cosmetic back sleeves, in numerical slot order from lowest to highest (left to right, bottom to top on OpenStarbound's inventory screen[^1]).
+7. xStarbound/OpenStarbound chest cosmetic back sleeves for items in the remaining extended slots, in numerical slot order from lowest to highest (left to right, chest → head → back order on xStarbound's wardrobe window, or left to right, middle to top on OpenStarbound's inventory screen[^1]).
-5. Head. `"bodyDirectives"` are applied.
+8. Head. `"bodyDirectives"` are applied.
-6. Emotes. `"emoteDirectives"`, if they exist in the identity after all overrides are accounted for, are applied to the emotes; otherwise `"bodyDirectives"` are applied. _Not_ masked by armour/cosmetics, but you can apply an `?addmask` directive to the `"emoteDirectives"` after `<base>` in the armour item's humanoid identity overrides to work around this.
+9. Emotes. `"emoteDirectives"`, if they exist in the identity after all overrides are accounted for, are applied to the emotes; otherwise `"bodyDirectives"` are applied. _Not_ masked by armour/cosmetics, but you can apply an `?addmask` directive to the `"emoteDirectives"` after `<base>` in the armour item's humanoid identity overrides to work around this.
-7. Hair (including mask directives from head armour/cosmetics, in back-to-front order, _after_ the identity directives).
+10. Hair (including mask directives from head armour/cosmetics, in back-to-front order, _after_ the identity directives).
-8. Body. `"bodyDirectives"` are applied.
+11. Body. `"bodyDirectives"` are applied.
-9. Legs armour.
+12. Legs armour.
-10. Chest and legs cosmetics (not including their sleeves) in the first four OpenStarbound chest slots, in numerical slot order from lowest to highest (bottom row, left to right on OpenStarbound's inventory screen[^1]).
+13. Chest and legs cosmetics (not including their sleeves) in the first four xStarbound/OpenStarbound extended slots, in numerical slot order from lowest to highest (legs-hinted row, left to right, on xStarbound's wardrobe window, or bottom row, left to right on OpenStarbound's inventory screen[^1]).
-11. Chest armour (not sleeves).
+14. Chest armour (not sleeves).
-12. Chest and legs armour overlays (not including their sleeves) in staggered order (**LEGS → CHEST → LEGS → CHEST → LEGS → CHEST → ...**); visually hidden overlays (with `"hideInVanillaSlots"` enabled) count as empty slots for staggering.
+15. Chest and legs armour overlays (not including their sleeves) in staggered order (**LEGS → CHEST → LEGS → CHEST → LEGS → CHEST → ...**); visually hidden overlays (with `"hideInVanillaSlots"` enabled) count as empty slots for staggering.
-13. Legs cosmetic → chest cosmetic (not sleeves).
+16. Legs cosmetic → chest cosmetic (not sleeves).
-14. Chest and legs cosmetic overlays (not including their sleeves) in staggered order (**LEGS → CHEST → LEGS → CHEST → LEGS → CHEST → ...**); visually hidden overlays (with `"hideInVanillaSlots"` enabled) count as empty slots for staggering.
+17. Chest and legs cosmetic overlays (not including their sleeves) in staggered order (**LEGS → CHEST → LEGS → CHEST → LEGS → CHEST → ...**); visually hidden overlays (with `"hideInVanillaSlots"` enabled) count as empty slots for staggering.
-15. Chest and legs cosmetics (not including their sleeves) in the last eight OpenStarbound chest slots, in numerical slot order from lowest to highest (middle and top rows, left to right, middle to top on OpenStarbound's inventory screen[^1]).
+18. Chest and legs cosmetics (not including their sleeves) in the remaining xStarbound/OpenStarbound extended slots, in numerical slot order from lowest to highest (left to right, chest → head → back order on xStarbound's wardrobe window, or left to right, middle to top on OpenStarbound's inventory screen[^1]).
-16. Facial hair (including mask directives from head armour/cosmetics, in back-to-front order, _after_ the identity directives). `"facialHairDirectives"` are applied.
+19. Facial hair (including mask directives from head armour/cosmetics, in back-to-front order, _after_ the identity directives). `"facialHairDirectives"` are applied.
 In vanilla Starbound, this includes Apex facial hair / beards, Novakid brands and Avian fluff.
-17. Facial masks (including mask directives from head armour/cosmetics, in back-to-front order, _after_ the identity directives). `"facialMaskdirectives"` are applied.
+20. Facial masks (including mask directives from head armour/cosmetics, in back-to-front order, _after_ the identity directives). `"facialMaskdirectives"` are applied.
 In vanilla Starbound, Avian beaks are facial masks.
-18. Head armour → head armour overlays (back to front) → head cosmetic → head cosmetic overlays (back to front).
+21. Head armour → head armour overlays (back to front) → head cosmetic → head cosmetic overlays (back to front).
 For each head item in the «stack», mask directives from all head items _above_ that item are applied to the head item in back-to-front order, _after_ the item's own directives.
 The topmost item obviously has no mask directives applied to it.
-19. OpenStarbound head cosmetics, in numerical slot order from lowest to highest (left to right, bottom to top on OpenStarbound's inventory screen[^1]).
+22. xStarbound/OpenStarbound head cosmetics in the extended slots, in numerical slot order from lowest to highest (left to right, bottom to top on OpenStarbound's inventory screen[^1]).
 Mask directives from these items are applied to the hair, facial hair and facial mask in back-to-front order after all other head items' mask directives, but are intentionally _not_ applied to _any_ head items (including OpenStarbound cosmetics) to emulate OpenStarbound's behaviour in this regard for exact appearance matches.
-20. Front arm. `"bodyDirectives"` are applied, then arm frame override directives (split from the frame override itself) are applied.
+23. Front arm. `"bodyDirectives"` are applied, then arm frame override directives (split from the frame override itself) are applied.
 If the arm frame override directives begin with `??` (two question marks), the vanilla behaviour — arm frame override directives _before_ `"bodyDirectives"` — is restored.[^2]
+24. Chest armour back sleeves → chest armour overlay front sleeves (back to front).
+25. xStarbound/OpenStarbound chest cosmetic front sleeves for items in the first four extended slots, in numerical slot order from lowest to highest (left to right, legs row on xStarbound's wardrobe window, or left to right, bottom row on OpenStarbound's inventory screen[^1]).
-21. Chest armour front sleeves → chest armour overlay front sleeves (back to front) → chest cosmetic front sleeves → chest cosmetic overlay front sleeves (back to front).
+26. Chest cosmetic back sleeves → chest cosmetic overlay front sleeves (back to front).
-22. OpenStarbound chest cosmetic front sleeves, in numerical slot order from lowest to highest (left to right, bottom to top on OpenStarbound's inventory screen[^1]).
+27. xStarbound/OpenStarbound chest cosmetic front sleeves for items in the remaining extended slots, in numerical slot order from lowest to highest (left to right, chest → head → back order on xStarbound's wardrobe window, or left to right, middle to top on OpenStarbound's inventory screen[^1]).

 [^1]: Assuming no mods that alter the layout of the cosmetic slots.
 When in doubt, use the slot numbers in the tooltips.
+For xStarbound, the order for the extended slot type hints is legs → chest → head → back.

 [^2]: This is an intentional deviation from vanilla behaviour on both OpenStarbound and xStarbound, to prevent certain items from rendering big ugly squares caused by their `?crop` directives used to visually shift the sprite (or whatever else) being applied _before_ bodyDirectives (which may include a custom body sprite which depends on there not being weird `?crop` directives before it to be rendered properly).
 The `??` override to disable this behaviour is ignored by OpenStarbound.